rayaanshahid/BeatTheDealer/README.md

 The only argument you might give it is the file name which contains deck of cards.

-**The argument is not necessary.** The program is smart enough to read the deck of cards from the correct file that resides in the Resources folder or create a new one.
+**The argument is not necessary.** The program is smart enough to read the deck of cards from the correct file that resides in the Resources folder or create a new one!